michael-kudrik/BlogPosts/ASceneAtTheSea.md

 Tonight I watched a Japanese live-action movie with a close buddy of mine.
 He recently released his[ own blog](https://www.ericbuecklers.studio/blog) so feel free to check it out.
 Before I get into the nitty gritty of my review I will give a brief synopsis.

-The movie directed by Takeshi Kitano flows peacefully with very little spoken dialogue, and a focus on storytelling.
+*A Scene at the Sea*  is a movie directed by Takeshi Kitano.
+Released in 1991, it takes place around the same time that shortboarding was going through significant advancements.
+The movie flows peacefully with very little spoken dialogue, and a focus on storytelling.
 It follows our main character Shigeru who works as a garbage collector and is deaf.
 He stumbles upon a surfboard on one of his garbage runs and becomes destined to take up surfing.

 <CustomImage src="https://raw.githubusercontent.com/michael-kudrik/BlogPosts/refs/heads/main/images/SeaScene/SceneAtTheSea1.jpg" alt="Image of shoreline during surf contest"/>
-## **Warning Spoilers Ahead!**
+## Warning Spoilers Ahead!

 The movie starts off with Shigeru carrying on with his daily garbage collection routine.
 He stops and sees a surfboard with a damaged nose.
 He hesitates and decides to ignore it, only to stop a couple hundred feet down the street to run back and grab it.
 He brings it back to his home where he works hard to patch it up to the best of his abilities.
 Shigeru is eager to get in the water at this point.